-A lot of you who visit this blog seem to enjoy DIY and painting furniture (you’re my kind of people!) – some of my most popular posts are the ones about painting with milk paint and gold-dipping.
-One thing that I’ve realized is missing from the equation though is: what must you do before slapping on the paint?
+A lot of you who visit this blog seem to enjoy DIY and painting furniture (you’re my kind of people!) – some of my most popular furniture painting posts are the ones about painting with milk paint and gold-dipping.
+One thing that I’ve realized is missing from the equation in my posts though is the most crucial step: the prep work.
+But what must you do before slapping on the paint?

 Tip: it helps to take a picture before you start so you can remember later what it looked like when putting the fixtures back on.

 Look closely at the piece and see if the piece looks like it was previously painted.
 If so, it is a good idea to do a test strip of your paint in a small, out-of-sight area on the piece.
 If it dries and looks smooth and normal, then proceed to the next steps.
 If the paint bubbles or has streaks in it, you may first need to sand the paint entirely off of the piece.

 Fill ‘er Up: